gudmar/BrickGameI/planning/ForTomorrow.md

 * Work on initial animations.
 Perhaps should switch backgrounds, to imitate movement, at the moment they are not to clear with toggling etc,

-- When game started it shuld NOT be possible to change anything in navigation
++ When game started it shuld NOT be possible to change anything in navigation
+- Game controlls in better way
+- Controll slowing down when arrow down pressed for too long
+- Game in navigation changes width when switched from Snake to longer names
 + Correct order of games,
 + implement some menu outside tetris to switch games
 + All games should react to key up with the same manner, no delay.
 + Hit key - button should animate,
 + bar above should be hooked to game state
-- Game codes shown in better way
++ Game codes shown in better way
 + About content
 + css improved to make console more realistic
 + Some different skin